comworkio/imalive/README.md

     expected_contain: "\"status\":\"ok\"" # optional (no check on the body response if not present)
     timeout: 30 # optional (30 seconds if not present)
     username: changeit # optional (no basic auth if not present)
-    password: changerit # optional (no basic auth if not present)
+    password: changeit # optional (no basic auth if not present)
     headers: # optional (no headers if empty)
       - name: Accept
         value: application/json